JASFramework/Best-Apps-Websites-and-More/README.md

 **System Data**

+*Ah I love not leaving any tracks.
+You should too!*

-[Eraser](https://eraser.heidi.ie/) Delete your files properly.
+[Eraser](https://eraser.heidi.ie/) - Delete your files properly.
 When you delete your files they can be recovered.
 So delete them the RIGHT way!

+[Moo0](moo0.com/software/AntiRecovery/) - This tool destroys files you have already deleted where they can never be recovered!
 ___

 **Development**